 - Those looking to buy your domain name.
-If you want a domain name that’s not available, the WHOIS database is one of the first places to do a domain lookup to try to find the person who owns the domain. .
+If you want a domain name that’s not available, the WHOIS database is one of the first places to do a domain lookup to try to find the person who owns the domain.
 This is a pretty harmless use of the directory.
 Even if you’re not interested in selling your domain name, it’s not that obnoxious to hear from people asking.

 - Those looking to sell you something.
 Individuals and businesses that sell various online services often play a numbers game when cold contacting possible prospects.
 When they can find your information in the directory, they know you have a website and may potentially need what they offer.
 With the info available in WHOIS, they can call, text, and email.
 Even if their offers are legitimate, getting a barrage of contact from service providers is something most people wouldn’t welcome.

 - Those looking to scam you.
 Scammers need a way to contact you before they can convince you to wire over that money you don’t actually owe or provide your credit card information for the product they’ll never send.
 The WHOIS directory is as good a place as any for them to find that information.
 And it’s easy to scrape for information, so they can get a lot of contact info all at once without much effort.

 Whenever contact information becomes accessible, it opens you up to spammers looking for any way to get their foot in the door to start selling to or scamming you.
 While it may also put you within reach for some legitimate business contacts, the ratio of good contacts to unnecessary or bad ones isn’t usually in your favor.

 How to Keep Your Information Out of the Public Directory